10 Common Mistakes When Setting Up in ADGM (and How to Avoid Them)

 5. Buying a private office when a desk would do

-8. Inconsistent documentation
+8. Inconsistent documents

-9. Underbudgeting the full picture
+9. Underbudgeting the real cost

 10. Mis-planning visas